 Love’s story is a perfect example of a community coming together for the noble yet seemingly modest purpose of saving a single life less fortunate.
 Love was a homeless young cat who was found lifeless in a field by several small children (they gave her the name Love).
 The children’s neighbors ran toward their calls for help, and rushed Love to the emergency vet, where the team performed heroic measures and narrowly saved Love’s life.
 In the following days and weeks, the chain of altruism continued to unfold for Love, from the dedicated staff at the veterinary hospital, to the foster family that provided a safe home for Love’s post-operative recovery, to the countless individuals who pledged donations, and ultimately to the family that adopted Love into her forever home.

-Snoop was a 10 week old Doberman puppy who was surrendered from a neglectful home in a state of near-death.
+Snoop was only 10 weeks old (a Doberman puppy) when was surrendered from a neglectful home in a state of near-death.
 He was starving and emaciated (literally a skeleton), and he was severely infected with a deadly virus (Parvo) and intestinal parasites (hook worms), which had depleted Snoop of nearly all of his red blood cells.
 The veterinarian’s own dog, Ella, donated blood for Snoop’s life-saving blood transfusion, and a huge network of hospital staff and community members supported Snoop through his critical illness.
 After he recovered, Snoop became a service dog for a war veteran, thus completing the circle of altruism.

 How does emergency financial assistance through The Snoop and Love Community Foundation work?